cscart/docs/en/user_guide/look_and_feel/layouts/blocks/arrange_categories.rst

 How To: Arrange Categories on the Storefront Homepage
 *****************************************************

+You can arrange categories right on the storefront homepage.
+By using the **Categories** block you can create and add to the storefront the list of desired categories.

 *	In the Administration panel, go to **Design → Layouts → Homepage**.
 *	Click the **+** button in the necessary container and click **Add block**.
 *	Open the **Create New Block** tab and in the opened section choose **Categories**.